PatchLore/VibeForge/docs/AI_IMAGE_GENERATION_ARCHITECTURE.md

 - ❌ **Flux-based Cinematic / Eldritch / Abstract LoRAs** (Requires license)
 - ❌ **Fluxlisimo** (Requires license)

-**⚠️ Use only SDXL LoRAs until revenue allows a Flux Dev license.**
+**⚠️ Use only SDXL LoRAs (via DeepInfra) until revenue allows a Flux Dev license.**

+**Note:** All LoRAs are routed to DeepInfra, which supports commercial-safe SDXL LoRAs with FLUX.1-dev.

 ---